aehernandez/Tubular/README.txt

 For example 'python tubular.py "upenn grasp"' could be run.
 The top three results will be shown.
 Type 1, 2, or 3 to select the video you want to play and then hit enter.
 Enjoy the video!

-Requirements Met:
-  Custom class:
-   Player()

-  Three Modules:
-    1 -> requests
-    2 -> re (regular expressions)
-    3 -> cv2 (openCV)

-   Custom Decorator or Generator function:
-    Custom generator is defined with the Player class.
-It allows the user to iterate over all of the results found by the last search query.